-First, you sign the property deed becoming the owner of the property, then apply for the visa in the Spanish embassy in your resident country.
+Sign the property deed then apply for the visa in the Spanish embassy in your resident country.
 Although these visas are granted ‘priority’, no promises can be made regarding processing time.
-We work a Spanish immigration attorney who manages the application procedure.
+We work a Spanish immigration attorney who can manage the application procedure.

 F. Spanish Resident Defined.
 You are a Spanish resident IF

-1) You live in Spain for 183 days or more per year.
+- You live in Spain for 183 days or more per year, or

-2) You live in Spain for less than 183 days, but Spain is your principal residence (you don’t have a home elsewhere, etc.).
+- You live in Spain for less than 183 days, but Spain is your principal residence (you don’t have a home elsewhere), or

-3) Your ‘central economic activity’ is in Spain or it’s where you earn most of your money.
+- Your ‘central economic activity’ is in Spain; it’s where you earn most of your money or

-4) Your spouse or a child live in Spain.
-Then a presumption arises that you live in Spain.
+- Your spouse or a child live in Spain.
+This raises a presumption that you live in Spain too.
 You can rebut this with evidence that you live and pay taxes elsewhere.